Using Liquibase with Snowflake

 connect

 .
 You can also log into the Snowflake console in your browser to validate that the instance is running.
-The browser link is different for each Snowflake instance, but the format is the following:https://<cloudHostName>.snowflakecomputing.com
+The browser link is different for each Snowflake instance, but the format is:https://<cloudHostName>.snowflakecomputing.com

 url: jdbc:snowflake://<account_ID>.snowflakecomputing.com/?<connection_params>